Sole trader insurance

 When considering sole trader insurance there are a few important factors to look at:

 - Waiting period.
-As business expenses insurance has waiting periods anywhere from 14 days to 12 months.
-The waiting period determines how long you will have to wait receiving the benefit after you make a claim.
+Business expenses insurance has waiting periods anywhere from 14 days to 12 months.
+The waiting period determines how long you will have to wait to receive the benefit after you make a claim.
 The shorter the waiting period the higher your premium.

-- Features and Limitations.
-No two policies are the same.
+- Features and limitations.
+No 2 policies are the same.
 Make sure you understand the features and limitations of your policy.
 Take note of how things are defined to avoid any misunderstanding and disappointment when making a claim.

 - Flexibility.
-Another important factor that you might want to check is how flexible your policy is, make sure it increasers with CPI to avoid being underinsured.
+Another important factor that you might want to check is how flexible your policy is.
+Make sure it increases with CPI to avoid being underinsured.

 This is perhaps one of the most common questions people have.
-While the answer to this question varies from person to person, you can calculate you needs by asking yourself:
+While the answer to this question varies from person to person, you can calculate your needs by asking yourself:

 - Do you have funds you can readily access?
-Having some savings only apportioned to your business can provide you with a much needed safety-net and mean that you cdon't require as much cover as someone who is devoid of saving.
+Having some savings only apportioned to your business can provide you with a much needed safety net and mean that you don't require as much cover as someone who is without savings.

 - Do you have plans to expand your business?
 If you're planning on expanding your business at any time in the future, you need to ensure that your company can continue to grow without you at the helm.